 - Reduce your stress.
 Exercise is one of the best ways to reduce stress and build bone at the same time.
 Stress reduction techniques like yoga, meditation, tai chi, and breathing exercises can help lower cortisol and preserve bone density.

 - Avoid drinking soft drinks.
-For so many reasons these are bad news, but particularly for bone health because of the combination of sugar and caffeine.
+For so many reasons these are bad news, but particularly

 - Leafy greens.
 Dark, green leafy vegetables like kale, spinach, Swiss chard and spring mix salad greens are the perfect combination for bone density because they have calcium, magnesium, zinc, boron, and other important minerals for bone health along with vitamin K. Vitamin K has been proven to help build bone density and prevent fractures.
 Vitamin K should not be taken by those on the blood thinner, Warfarin or Coumadin.